Skip to main content

 Metabolic-Endocrine Interplay and Inflammatory Signals

-The relationship between and endocrine health is deeply intertwined, with inflammatory processes acting as a critical mediator.
+The relationship between metabolic function and endocrine health is deeply intertwined, with inflammatory processes acting as a critical mediator.
 Adipose tissue, once considered merely a storage site for fat, is now recognized as an active endocrine organ.
 It produces hormones called adipokines, such as leptin and adiponectin, which influence metabolism and inflammatory responses.
 In states of excess adiposity, particularly around the abdomen, adipose tissue dysregulation occurs, leading to increased production of pro-inflammatory adipokines and decreased anti-inflammatory ones.

 This chronic, low-grade inflammatory state directly impacts hormonal balance.
 Inflammatory cytokines, such as interleukin-6 (IL-6) and tumor necrosis factor-alpha (TNF-alpha), can disrupt insulin signaling, leading to insulin resistance.
 This resistance not only contributes to type 2 diabetes but also influences sex hormone balance, often increasing androgen levels in women and decreasing testosterone in men.